acecconato/AnthonyCecconato_5_18102021/README.md

 > `cd anthonycecconato`

-> `composer install`
+> `composer install --no-dev --optimize-autoloader`

 > `npm install` or `yarn install`

 ### Environment configuration
 > `cp .env.example .env`

 Then update the file as your needs.
+You must fill the database connection informations.

 ### Database setup